twosigma/beakerx-www/_home_subpages/faq.md

 ### Can I use BeakerX on win32?

-We do not support win32 because openjdk doesn't.
+Win32 is not supported because openjdk doesn't support it.
+Win64 is recommended.

 ### Can I be informed of new releases?